I have such a weak spot for fairy tale retellings. If a book says it’s a retelling, you can bet I’ll be purchasing it.

 Beauty and the Beast Retellings

-I absolutely adored this book that is pure magic at its best.
+I absolutely adored this pick for best fantasy books of 2023 because it’s pure magic at its best.
 What starts as a historical fiction set in Chicago in the 1930s transforms into a beautiful fantasy about a ballerina, her violin, and the kingdom of death.

 When Grace becomes the prima ballerina at The Near North Ballet Company, she is overjoyed that her dream has come true.
 In accepting this position, she has become a patron of master LaRosa and must move into his mansion.